Big Energy: Commercial performance

 Latto became the first female rapper since Lizzo (2019) to reach number one on the Radio Songs chart.
 Latto also became the first female rapper to reach number one on the Mainstream Top 40, Urban, and Rhythmic radio formats with the same song.
 It marked the sixth song by a female artist to accomplish this, following Mariah Carey's "We Belong Together" (2005), Mary J. Blige's "Be Without You" (2005), Beyoncé's "Irreplaceable" (2006), Alicia Keys' "No One" (2007), and Rihanna's "Rude Boy" (2010).
 Among component charts, the song became Latto's first top 10 on the US Streaming Songs chart.
 The track placed at No. 7 on the Billboard year-end chart for 2022.

-Remix

-The remix with Mariah Carey featuring DJ Khaled reached number one on the US Digital Song Sales chart, becoming Latto's first chart-topper, Carey's fourth, and Khaled's third.
-In Australia, it peaked at number six, becoming Latto's first top-ten hit there, Khaled's fifth, and Carey's 18th (being also her first song to hit the top-ten in nine years since "#Beautiful" in 2013; and her highest-charting single since the aforementioned song).

-In the United Kingdom, the remix peaked at number 21 on the UK Singles chart, becoming Latto's first top-40 hit there, Khaled's eighth, and Carey's 40th (being also her first song since "#Beautiful" to hit the top-40 in the country; and her highest-charting song there since "I Want to Know What Love Is" in 2009).
-In Ireland, as peaking at number 20, "Big Energy" (Remix) became Latto's first top-20 hit there, Khaled's sixth, and Carey's 22nd (also being both her first song in 14 years to hit the top-20 in the country and her highest-charting song since "Touch My Body" in 2008).

 Music video

 The song's video was directed by Arrad.
 It was released alongside the song.
 According to Complex, the video "capitalizes on the theme of chance", as the clip's leading man gives it a try at the lottery, while Latto is dancing and singing against a "casino backdrop", and the man gets struck "by what seems to be Cupid's arrow".
 The concept stems from the Latto/lotto wordplay.
 The video features a scene of Latto wearing a costume in the colors of a lady beetle, represented in the cover art for the single.